Prosecutors won't charge Chicago officers who fired nearly 100 times during a deadly traffic stop

 Police have released little and at times conflicting information about what prompted the traffic stop.
 Initially police said officers had pulled Reed over for not wearing a seat belt.
 Later city attorneys said it was due to illegally tinted windows.

-Messages left Wednesday for the Chicago Police Department and the police union were not immediately returned.
+A message left Wednesday for the police union was not immediately returned.

+The officers were placed on administrative leave.
+Chicago police said Wednesday that three remained on administrative duties while two were “inactive.”
+A spokesman declined to elaborate further.

 Reed was a former high school and college basketball player with ambitions of being a sportscaster.
 Family remembered him as a kind, caring person who had experienced recent health problems, including recovering from a 2021 shooting, and post-traumatic stress disorder.